Stage Design Software | Scenic and Set Design | Autodesk

 CURIOME

-With global collaboration between Australia and the Middle East, AutoCAD helps a lightning designer draught and plan for a stage production in Kuwait.
+With global collaboration between Australia and the Middle East, AutoCAD helps a lightning designer draft and plan for a stage production in Kuwait.

 Image courtesy of Michelle Abdo